 Copyright causes issues for artists and listeners alike.
 For an artist, the process of protecting your work can be long and expensive.
-For listeners, using music for promotional videos, for example, can see your video be taken down.
+Listeners using music for promotional videos, for example, can see your video be taken down.
 Nonetheless, the public domain is here to cut those corners and give access to free-to-use music.
-Here we will discuss what is public domain is and everything about the music you can find on there.
+Here we will discuss what is public domain is and everything about the music you can find there.

 Copyright is, of course, here to protect artists and their music.
 The process of getting your music copyrighted, however, can be less than joyful.
 The public domain serves as a way to get around this and push your music into the public eye.
 We’ve all heard of it, but are unlikely to truly know what it is and how to use it.

 This article will help you understand the basic concept of what the public domain is.
-We’ll take a look at how music enters it, how it is different from a creative commons license, the pros, and cons of the public domain, and everything else you could need to know.
+We’ll take a look at how music enters it, how it is different from a Creative Commons license, the pros, and cons of the public domain, and everything else you could need to know.

 What Is Public Domain Music?

 Public domain refers to all music that is not protected by copyright and can be used for any reason without permission.